-As a food blogger, I feel obligated to present my readers with a Thanksgiving assortment of classic recipes, modern twist, in delectable desserts.
-Problem is, I don’t cook Thanksgiving dinner (and to be 100% honest, I’m not down with pumpkin pie).
-That doesn’t mean I don’t enjoy a hearty scoop of mashed potatoes lathered in gravy right next to a mountain of stuffing all surrounding a perfectly prepared slice of turkey though.
-So, I’m going to do my best to present a few recipes before the big day that you may want to add to the assortment.
+As a food blogger, I feel obligated to present my readers with a Thanksgiving assortment of classic recipes, modern twists, and delectable desserts.
+Problem is, I don't cook Thanksgiving dinner (and to be 100% honest, I'm not down with pumpkin pie).
+That doesn't mean I don't enjoy a hearty scoop of homemade mashed potatoes slathered in gravy.
+Or a mountain of stuffing, surrounding a perfectly prepared slice of turkey.
+So, I'm going to do my best to present a few recipes before the big day that you may want to add to the assortment.

-In late summer we discovered the joy of roasted cauliflower and I’ve been keeping it on hand ever since.
-It’s quickly become a favorite vegetable on our house and I’ve been looking for ways to use it as much as I can.
-Now, we all know Handsome doesn’t allow me to mess with his macaroni and cheese, but from time to time I can sneak a little something in.
+In late summer, we discovered the joy of roasted cauliflower and I've been keeping it on hand ever since.
+It's quickly become a favorite vegetable on our house and I've been looking for ways to use it as much as I can.
+Now, we all know someone who doesn't allow anyone to mess with their macaroni and cheese, but from time to time, we can all sneak a little something in.

-I’m no dietitian, but this “lighted up” macaroni and cheese from Food Network magazine, would certainly full me if I were counting calories.
-Heavy cream, lots of cheese, and pasta – I’m pretty sure the only redeeming quality is the cauliflower.
-Either way, it made for a delicious meal and even better leftovers (when mixed with a little taco meat and reheated).
+I'm no dietitian, but this lightened-up macaroni and cheese recipe, adapted from from Food Network magazine, would certainly fool me if I were counting calories.
+Heavy cream, lots of cheese, and pasta – I'm pretty sure the only redeeming quality is the cauliflower.
+However, if you want another lightened up version, check out this Gluten-free Mac and Cheese recipe.

 - 1 large egg